drewsamsen/supacards-api/API_DOCUMENTATION.md

 #### Archive a Deck

 ```
-POST /api/decks/id/:id/archive
+PATCH /api/decks/id/:id/archive
 ```

-Archives a deck.
-This is a convenience endpoint that sets the `archived` flag to `true`.
+Archives a specific deck.
 The deck must belong to the authenticated user.
+If the deck has cards, it will be archived instead of deleted.

 **Headers:**